Analysis | Who Trump might pick for the Supreme Court

 Joan Larsen

-Larsen, 51, was something of a dark horse for the nomination that went to Kavanaugh, though it’s not entirely clear how far she got.
+Larsen, 51, was something of a dark horse for the nomination that went to Kavanaugh, though it is not entirely clear how far she got.
 A former Michigan state Supreme Court justice, she became an appeals court judge in 2017 by a wide margin: 60-38.
 Given others on this list were previously confirmed by smaller margins, that would seem to be an asset for her.

 Allison Eid

 Yet another former state Supreme Court justice, in Colorado, Eid succeeded Gorsuch in his federal appeals court seat in 2017.
-At 55, she’s a former clerk for Justice Clarence Thomas, and was appointed by President George W. Bush as the country’s first Egyptian American U.S. attorney.
+At 55, she is a former clerk for Justice Clarence Thomas and was appointed by President George W. Bush as the country’s first Egyptian American U.S. attorney.

 Amul Thapar

 Thapar, 51, would also provide some diversity, as potentially the first Indian American justice, and he has been in the mix before, as noted above.
-He’s also close to McConnell, though that doesn’t appear to have kept him among the finalists in 2018.
+He is also close to McConnell, though that doesn’t appear to have kept him among the finalists in 2018.

 The senators

 Trump’s most recent list included a few GOP senators: Tom Cotton (R-Ark.), Ted Cruz (R-Tex.), Josh Hawley (R-Mo.) and Mike Lee (Utah).
-But Cruz and Hawley, who seem to have eyes on a different prize — the White House — have said they aren’t interested.
-Cotton is also thought to be a potential presidential candidate, but didn’t rule out accepting a nomination.
+But Cruz and Hawley, who seem to have eyes on a different prize — the White House — have said they are not interested.
+Cotton is also thought to be a potential presidential candidate, but did not rule out accepting a nomination.

 Lee, whose brother, Utah Supreme Court Justice Thomas Lee, is also on the list, would seem to be a more likely pick than the other three.